avantgrogg/panzoom/readme.md

 This a component based approach to a panzoom widget.
 It is completely vanilla except for morphdom, which is used to render dom updates.

+To run the project locally:

+`yarn install`

+Then

+`yarn build`

+Now the project cant be viewed at `localhost:8080`

+The working project can also be viewed here(befitting-cakes.surge.sh)